 These are the Top 3 Vivarium Cabinet Combos for 2020:

 - Vivexotic Repti-Home Vivarium & Cabinet – Maxi Large Beech (check price on Amazon)

 - Vivexotic Repti-Home Vivarium & Cabinet – Maxi Large Walnut (check price on Amazon)

 - Vivexotic Repti-Home Vivarium & Cabinet – Maxi Large Oak (check price on Amazon)

 Why I would pick the Vivexotic Repti-Home Vivarium & Cabinet – Maxi Large Vivarium Cabinet Combo?

 Looking at getting a vivarium meant an opportunity to get a matching cabinet as part of a combo, this makes a lot of sense because:

-- The Vivexotic Repti-Home Vivarium & Cabinet – Maxi Large saves space, allowing us to put all the pygmy hedgehog related items like the cleaning, spare running wheels, bedding to food in the cabinet;
+- The Vivexotic Repti-Home Vivarium & Cabinet – Maxi Large saves space, allowing us to put all the hedgehog related items like the cleaning, spare running wheels, bedding to food in the cabinet;

 - The Vivexotic Repti-Home Vivarium & Cabinet – Maxi Large is incredibly stylish and just look like part of the furniture;